woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 3.0.4 - 2017-04-xx =
+* Fix - Fixed an issue where variations were not correctly inheriting the parent image or shipping class id.

 = 3.0.3 - 2017-04-13 =
 * Fix - Fixed an issue with variation tax-classes when set to 'parent'.
 This made taxes apply on top of the tax inclusive price in certain setups.
 * Fix - Escaped attribute translations in the `cart.php` template and bumped the template version to match.